-Making rail accessible
+Making travel accessible

 Learn more about how we’re ensuring equality of service to our elderly and disabled passengers.

-We recommend you let us know 24 hours before you plan to travel so we can be on hand to help.
+If you need assisted travel, we recommend you let us know 24 hours before you plan to travel so we can be on hand to help.

 Need to travel sooner?
 We’ll do everything we can to help.